Stewed Tomatoes

 • White bread – Optional; see tip below.

-Tips and Variations
+Best Stewed Tomato Tips and Variations

 • Use tomatoes that are ripe but not mushy.

 • A bit of torn plain white bread is added towards the end of the cooking time.
 This provides some thickness to the sauce, as the bread absorbs some of the excess tomato juice and binds it all together.
 Leftover bread, even bread that is a bit stale, is perfect.
-In this recipe, the bread is optional — if you prefer a looser stewed tomato mixture, leave it out.
+In this recipe, the bread is optional — if you prefer a looser mixture, leave it out.
 If you’d like it thicker, stir it in, and the bread will almost dissolve into the mixture.

 • Some people like to add some chopped red or green bell peppers to the mix, along with the onions.